Kiranjith83/SA/SA.md

    - The URL is tied to the person who created.
 Meaning the User access rights has to be available.
    - If any role which has credential expiry and generates the presigned URL, will have issues after the role credentials are expired.
     - Note: Roles gets temporary credentials from STS and has expiry.

+## S3 Lifecycle
+- Lifecycle rules automates managing objects between the different storage tiers.
+- can be used in conjunction with versioning.
+- Can be applied to current versions and previous versions.

+## S3 Object lock and S3 version Lock.
+- Object level or at entire bucket level the lock can be applied.
+- Use S3 Object lock to store object using `Write once and Read Many (WORM Model)`
+- Helps to prevent objects from being deleted or modified for a fixed amount of time or indefinitely.
+- Two modes in S3 Object Lock
+  - Governance mode
+    - User cant overwrite or delete the object version or alter its lock settings unless they have special permission.
+    - Protects objects against being deleted by most users, but still grant some users permission to alter the retention settings or delete the object if necessary.
+  - Compliance mode.
+    - Cant be overwritten or deleted by any users, including the root user in the AWS Account.
+    - When object is locked in compliance mode, its retention mode cant be changed and its retention period cant be shortened.
+    - Compliance mode ensures an object version cant be overwritten or deleted for the duration of the retention period.
+- Retention period.
+  - Retention period protects an object version for a fixed amount of time.
+  - After retention period expires the object version can be overwritten or deleted unless you also place a legal hold on the object version.
+- Legal Hold
+  - Prevents an object version from being overwritten or deleted.
+However, it doesn't have an associated retention period.
+  - It remains in effect until removed.
+Legal holds can be freely placed and removed by users with permission - s3:PutObjectLegalHold permission.

+## S3 Glacier Vault Lock
+- Allows to easily deploy and enforce compliance controls for individual S3 Glacier vaults with a Vault Lock Policy.
+- Allows to specify controls such as WORM and lock future edits.
+- Once locked the policy can no longer be changed.

 ## Must read before exam
 [AWS S3 FAQ](https://aws.amazon.com/s3/faqs/)